 Pretoria – Durban, where you can visit the capital of South Africa, go on safari, and relax in South Africa’s most famous resort on the shores of the Indian Ocean.

 Pretoria – Victoria Falls.
-The route passes through the territories of three countries: South Africa, Botswana, and Zimbabwe.
-Here you will enjoy an impressive safari and a visit to one of Africa’s main attractions – Victoria Falls.
+The route passes through the territories of South Africa, Botswana, and Zimbabwe.
+So you will enjoy an impressive safari and visit one of Africa’s main attractions—Victoria Falls.

 Pretoria – Wallfish Bay.
 From the capital of South Africa, you will travel to Namibia.
 Your main backdrop for the coming days will be the scenery of the Kalahari Desert and Namib, the rugged beauty of Fish River Canyon, and the unusual atmosphere of Windhoek and Wallfish Bay.